tecno-consultores/mtk-tools/README.md

 # mtk-tools

-Scripts to backup routeros and perform other activities such as changing the password for a capsman SSID and generating its QR.
+Scripts to backup routeros and perform other activities such as changing the password for a capsman SSID and generating its QR. includes fprobe and nfdump.

 # change SSID password and generate QR image.